22 LA Bars Where You Can Dance guide image

 LAGuide

-Forget clubs—these are the best spots where you can actually dance.
+Forget clubs—these are the best LA spots when you want to dance.

 At some point, you wake up and realize you can no longer tolerate going to clubs.
-Maybe it’s the long lines, or the horrible music, or just the unrelenting stench of desperation that finally get to you.
+Maybe it’s the bad drinks, or the horrible music, or just the unrelenting stench of desperation that finally get to you.
 Regardless, it’s all behind you now, and you’re thrilled about it.

 But what happens when you still want to dance?
 Are there actually places in LA where you can get your groove on and not abandon your dignity (and credit card limit) in the process?
 Yes.
 But they sure aren’t easy to track down.
-So we’ve done the work for you.
-Here are the 23 best bars where you can actually dance.
+That's why we’ve done the work for you.
+Now all you have to do is dance.

 THE SPOTS